ROHITCRAFTSYT/Seed-phrase-generator/README.md

 # Blockchain Seed Phrase Generator

-A Python utility for generating random blockchain seed phrases from custom word lists.
+A Python utility for generating random blockchain seed phrases from custom word lists.(Word list has been included😉)

 ## Overview